 Gainesville's Adopt-A-Street Program

-The City of Gainesville voluntary Adopt-A-Street Program was formed to help address the problem of roadside litter in our city.
-Any company, organization, group or citizen in Gainesville can apply to adopt up to a two-mile section of a city street.
-Each group must commit to remove litter at least six times each year, remain in the program for at least two years, and a representative of the group must successfully complete a safety training session.
+Any business, non-profit organization, or citizen in Gainesville is eligible to apply to adopt up to a two-mile section of a city street.
+Each group must commit to removing litter at least six times each year, remain in the program for at least two years, and a representative of the group must successfully complete a safety training session.
 The City has clean-up kits for loan consisting of safety vests, plastic bags, gloves, first aid kit, and litter sticks for the purpose of litter removal.

 The city has clean-up kits for loan consisting of safety vests, plastic bags, gloves, first aid kit, and litter sticks for the purpose of litter removal.
 After your first clean-up, a sign with the name of each Adopt-A-Street group or individual will be posted at both ends of the adopted street section.